 We asked our Los Angeles car crash attorney from JML Law to review the details of Olivia Carolee Culbreath’s case.

 On December 5, 2018, the 26-year-old woman was sentenced to 30 years to life in prison for the devastating DUI crash in which she killed six people nearly five years ago.

 The horrific car accident occurred in the early morning hours of Feb.
 9, 2014, when Culbreath, in her Camaro, was driving 100 mph in the wrong direction on a local freeway in Los Angeles before crashing head-on into a Ford Explorer with four people inside.

 Everyone in both vehicles – except Culbreath – was killed in the DUI accident.
-The dead in the Explorer were Gregoria Mejia-Marinez, 47; Leticia Ibarra, 42; their daughter, Jessica Mejia, 20, and her grandmother Ester Delgado, 80, according to Inside Edition.
+The dead in the Explorer was Gregoria Mejia-Marinez, 47; Leticia Ibarra, 42; their daughter, Jessica Mejia, 20, and her grandmother Ester Delgado, 80, according to Inside Edition.
 Dead in the Camaro were Culbreath’s 24-year-old sister, Maya, and their 21-year-old friend, Kristin Young.
 Culbreath was severely injured in the horrific collision.